 John writes in a variety of poetic forms on a wide variety of topics.
 While he generally writes un-rhymed free verse, he generally lets the poem itself determine the form it takes.
 His writing draws on his personal experiences, world events, philosophy, religion, mythology, and whatever else inspires him at the moment.
 He takes to heart Allen Ginsberg’s advise that “To gain your own voice, forget about having it heard.
 Become a saint of your own province and your own consciousness.” and strives to write authentically and be true to his own poetic voice.

-John is currently working on his first book of poetry, Darkness of His Dreams, which will be released later this year.
+John’s first book of poetry, Darkness of His Dreams, was published in 2019.
 He also has plans for a second book composed of mythologically inspired poetry and is working on a longer prose project about the mythological/legendary history of the British Isles.

 Darkness of His Dreams is an intimate journey by way of verses—a sequence of poignant and thought provoking ruminations.
 Readers will travel the ages through the keen lens that Leys has trained on history, philosophy, humanity, and his own life experiences.